Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Solution for two spin- anyons

 We seek solutions for states with $S_z=0$ (vanishing total spin projection).
 In this case, the natural basis set is given by the four kets (note the choice of the ordering of these kets)

 In first quantization, these kets correspond to permanents for bosons and to determinants for fermions.
-Employing this basis, one can derive the following $4 \times 4$ matrix Hamiltonians associated with the spin-$1/2$ Hubbard Hamiltonians in Eqs.\ (7) and (10) of the main text,
+Employing this basis, one can derive the following $4 \times 4$ matrix Hamiltonians associated with the spin-$1/2$ Hubbard Hamiltonians in Eqs.\ (\ref{hbsf}) and (\ref{hbfsf}),

 where the upper minus sign in $\mp$ applies for bosons and the bottom plus sign applies for fermions.

 The four eigenenergies of the matrices (\ref{a12}) are given by the quantities $E_i$, $i=1,\ldots,3$ in Eq.\ (\ref{ener}) and $E_4=0$; they are independent of the $\mp$ alternation in sign.
 The corresponding four normalized eigenvectors are